Famous French Geographers

 Died: January 24, 1773

-French cartographer and geographer Philippe Buache significantly developed the field of physical geography.
-While he initially worked for his father-in-law, cartographer Guillaume Delisle, he later became the royal geographer.
-He also popularized the use of contour lines in relief maps and pioneered the division of the world into seas and river systems.
+Philippe Buache, a French cartographer and geographer, made significant contributions to the field of physical geography.
+Initially working for his father-in-law, renowned cartographer Guillaume Delisle, Buache later became the royal geographer.
+He revolutionized map-making by popularizing the use of contour lines in relief maps and was a pioneer in dividing the world into seas and river systems.
+Buache's innovative techniques and dedication to geographical accuracy cemented his legacy as a key figure in the advancement of cartography and physical geography.

 11